arkency/posts/posts/2015-09-02-how-can-rails-developers-benefit-from-reading-the-arkency-books.md

 What we found out was that blogging is a great tool for recruitment, for attracting new clients.

 The book is still in the beta phase (35 pages), but it already addresses all the above blocking points.
+Buying it now gives you all future updates for free.

 <a href="https://bit.ly/buy-blogging-for-busy-programmers">Buy Blogging for busy programmers</a>

+# Refunds

+We strongly believe in the value of all our books.
+We have over 1200 unique, happy customers of our books.

+We have a 100% refund policy - if you feel that the book didn't deliver you the value you expected, send us an email to dev@arkency.com and we issue a refund without asking any question.

+# The future offer

+If you're interested in learning something specific from us - let us know!
+We plan to write more and such feedback will help us decide which topics are most interesting to you.